chibicode/react-functional-css-protips/README.md

 @import ...;
 ```

+Finally, I **don't** recommend writing a functional CSS library of your own **unless** you're willing to document most of the classes extensively.
+Similarly, if you're going to **extend** (not customize) Basscss/Tachyons by adding more small classes, document most of them.

-## :sunglasses: Some downsides of functional CSS :sunglasses:
+## :sunglasses: Some downsides of using functional CSS (finally, the main part!) :sunglasses:

 ## Author